eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

       # self.boolean1, etc)
       # You can look at how default services (netmiko, napalm, etc.) are
       # implemented in the /services subfolders (/netmiko, /napalm, etc).
-      # "results" is a dictionnary that will be displayed in the logs.
+      # "results" is a dictionary that will be displayed in the logs.
       # It must contain at least a key "success" that indicates whether
       # the execution of the service was a success or a failure.
       # In a workflow, the "success" value will determine whether to move
       # forward with a "Success" edge or a "Failure" edge.
       return {'success': True, 'result': 'example'}

-The dictionnary that is returned by ``job`` is the payload of the job, i.e the information that will be transferred to the next jobs to run in the workflow.
+The dictionary that is returned by ``job`` is the payload of the job, i.e the information that will be transferred to the next jobs to run in the workflow.
 It MUST contain a key ``success``, to tell eNMS whether the job was considered a success or not (therefore influencing how to move forward in the workflow: either via a ``Success`` edge or a ``Failure`` edge).

-The last argument of the ``job`` function is ``payload``: it is a dictionnary that contains the results of all jobs that have already been executed.
+The last argument of the ``job`` function is ``payload``: it is a dictionary that contains the results of all jobs that have already been executed.

 If we consider the aforementioned workflow, the job ``process_payload1`` receives the variable ``payload`` that contains the results of all other jobs in the workflow (because it is the last one to be executed).